 Where pharmacists are legally allowed to prescribe antibiotics, fast and reliable

-Pharmacists collect unused medicines, reducing the presence of antimicrobials in the environment.
+Pharmacists collect unused or waste medicines, reducing the contamination of

 More information on pharmacists’ contribution can be found in the FIP report